-Richard H. Lathrop, Ph.D., is an associate professor in the Information and Computer Science Department (ICS) at the University of California, Irvine (UCI).
+Richard H. Lathrop, Ph.D., is a professor in the Computer Science Department (ICS) of the Donald Bren School of Information and Computer Sciences (ICS) at the University of California, Irvine (UCI).
 He received his Ph.D. in 1990 from the Massachusetts Institute of Technology (MIT) in Artificial Intelligence (AI), and afterwards was first a post-doc and then a research scientist at the MIT AI Lab.
-He also holds a degree in computer science and a degree in electrical engineering from MIT, and a degree in mathematics from Reed College.
+He also holds graduate degrees in electrical engineering and in computer science from MIT, and an undergraduate degree in mathematics from Reed College.

 Dr. Lathrop's research for the last 15 years has involved applying intelligent systems and advanced computation to problems in molecular biology.
 He has broad interests in computational molecular biology, including current research interests in protein structure prediction from sequence, protein-DNA interactions and genetic regulation, rational drug design and discovery, and other molecular structure/function relationships.
 He also has broad interests in intelligent systems, especially machine learning, constraint systems, and optimal heuristic search.
 Recently he has begun to explore DNA self-assembly, with applications to nanotechnology and biotechnology.